-Sports Wagering in Illinois.
-In May 2022, we signed a retail and mobile sports wagering contract for Illinois.
-Upon signing the agreement, we received an upfront fee of \$5 million, which was capitalized and will be amortized over the eight-year term of the agreement upon commencement.
-We will receive a percentage of revenues (as defined), subject to an annual minimum of \$5 million.
-Under the agreement, the Company will begin to receive revenue payments for its Illinois sports skin in August 2023, irrespective of whether its sports wagering operations have begun.
-For more information, see Note 6.
+Contracted Sports Wagering.
+In May 2022, the Company signed a Sports Agreement for its sole Illinois sports skin and received an upfront fee of \$5.0 million, which was capitalized.
+In August 2023, when the Sports Agreement began its contractual term, we began amortization of the upfront fee over the eight-year term of the agreement.
+The Company will also receive: (a) a percentage of mobile sports revenues (as defined), subject to a minimum of \$5.0 million per year; and (b) a percentage of retail sports revenues (as defined).
+For more information, see Note 2.